-To further enhance the utility of \emph{\gls{ours}}, we integrate an interpretability approach that supports the analysis and understanding of the root causes behind the identified behavioral divergences.
+To further enhance the utility of \emph{\gls{ours}}, we integrate an interpretability approach to support the analysis and understanding of the root causes of the identified behavioral divergences.
 This approach allows us to analyze the generated test cases and gain insights into the underlying factors contributing to the observed discrepancies, thereby helping developers address potential safety risks more effectively, producing cases that are not only effective at exposing divergences but also understandable and interpretable.

 While our method is designed for general applicability to \glspl{as} operating in open and complex environments, this work focuses on \glspl{ads} as a representative and challenging case study.
 End-to-end \glspl{ads} exemplify one of the most complex forms of \glspl{as}, positioned at the higher end of the complexity spectrum~\cite{burton2020mind}.
 To evaluate the effectiveness and efficiency of \emph{\gls{ours}}, we conducted experiments using the \textsc{Carla} simulator~\cite{dosovitskiy17carla} with the \textsc{InterFuser} \gls{ads}~\cite{shao2022safety}.
 The results show that \emph{\gls{ours}} significantly outperforms baseline methods in identifying severe behavioral discrepancies, with consistent advantages across a wide range of search budgets and configurations.
 This superior performance highlights \emph{\gls{ours}} as a promising and scalable solution for testing \glspl{ads}.
-The use of constraints and population initialization effectively guides the search toward realistic and practically relevant test cases, enhancing the applicability of the generated test cases.
+The use of constraints and population initialization effectively guides the search toward realistic and practically relevant test cases, thereby enhancing the applicability of the generated test cases.
 Moreover, the interpretability approach integrated into \emph{\gls{ours}} enables a detailed analysis of behavioral divergences, offering valuable insights into the underlying factors contributing to the observed discrepancies.

 The major contributions of this paper are summarized as follows: